 It’s time to get rid of old, confusing mantras and make patient assessment effective, modern, thought-based, and intuitive.

 Please feel free to share this with your classes and agencies.
+We’ve also created a video overview of the patient assessment flowchart, which you can watch below.
 We’d love your feedback.